-Packaging: costs are relatively high since the house is a premium brand.
-Sales actually generated in Lebanon at the cellar door are important and require premium packaging.
+Packaging costs are relatively high since the house is a premium brand.
+Sales generated in Lebanon at the cellar door are important and require premium packaging.
 This consists of branded padded boxes and other branded accoutrements.
 These high costs are more than offset by the sales revenue however, since the premium nature of the house allows it to command high prices especially for older vintages.

 The major issue is that the 60km from the vineyard to the winery is time-consuming given the quality of local infrastructure, but this is a fact of life rather than an addressable cost issue.

-Importation: costs are in-line with market conditions generally.
-It must be observed that the climate globally has moved in a protectionist direction, partly as a result of the advent of the Trump admininstration and the subsequent US-China trade war.
-The election due in Nov-20 may ease this situation.
+Importation costs are in-line with market conditions generally.
+The climate globally has moved in a protectionist direction, partly as a result of the advent of the Trump admininstration and the subsequent US-China trade war.
+The election in Nov-20 could ease this situation.
 That requires the incumbent to lose.